 TomoTherapy combines advanced diagnostic imaging with unprecedented treatment efficiency, precision and safety.
 For cancer patients, it means faster, more effective treatment with fewer side effects than with conventional radiation therapy.

-TomoTherapy has the potential to treat cancers that couldn't be treated with radiation before, such as brain cancer and malignancies that grow close to the spine or other critical areas.
+TomoTherapy has the potential to treat cancers in challenging areas, such as brain cancer and malignancies that grow close to the spine or other critical areas.

 TomoTherapy Offers Unprecedented Precision